 Application Details, patches, corners, pipes

-The extruder requires correct preheating, constant travel speed, and a clean shoe.
-If you move too fast, the bead won't melt the sheet; if you move too slow, the sheet will burn.
+The extruder requires correct preheating, a constant travel speed and a clean shoe.
+If you advance too fast, the bead does not melt the sheet; if you advance too slowly, the sheet burns.
 Always practice on a scrap piece before welding the actual job.

 1